Large dimensional analysis of general margin based classification methods: The Margin-Based Classification Method

 where $q,a\textgreater 0$, and $c\ge 0$.
 It can be easily checked that SVM and DWD loss functions are special cases of the LUM loss function with appropriately chosen $a$ and $c$ \citep{liu2011}.
+For example, if we choose $a=c=q$, the LUM loss is the same as the DWD loss; if $a\textgreater 0$ and $c\rightarrow\infty$, the LUM loss is the same as the SVM loss.
 Besides the above methods, many other classification techniques can also be fit into the regularization framework, for example, the AdaBoost in Boosting \citep{FREUND1997119,friedman2000}, the import vector machine (IVM; \cite{doi:10.1198/106186005X25619}), and $\psi$-learning \citep{shen2003}.

 The commonly used penalty functions include $J_\lambda(w)=\frac{\lambda}{2}w^2$ for $L_2$ regularization and $J_\lambda(w)=\lambda|w|$ for sparse $L_1$ regularization.
 In this paper, we focus on the standard $L_2$ regularization.